Lab-Grown vs Natural Diamonds in South Africa: Complete Guide

 Where is the best place to buy natural diamonds in South Africa?

-For the best value on natural diamonds, ProDiam in Bedfordview (Gauteng) offers prices that are by far the most competitive in South Africa, thanks to their direct sourcing from SA mines and in-house manufacturing to GIA ideal-cut specifications.
+For value on natural diamonds, Prodiam in Bedfordview (Gauteng) offers prices that are among the most competitive in South Africa, thanks to their direct sourcing from SA mines and in-house manufacturing to GIA Excellent-cut specifications.
 For the largest online selection of natural diamonds, Cape Diamonds offers 100,000+ GIA-certified stones.
-For a luxury showroom experience, Shimansky is the premium choice.
+For a luxury showroom experience, Shimansky is an established option.